-Normally, you change the value of a parameter by changing the value in the solid.ini configuration file and then re-starting the server.
-However, most of the HotStandby parameters can also be changed with an ADMIN COMMAND:
+Normally, you change the value of a parameter by changing the value in the solid.ini configuration file and then restarting the server.
+However, most of the HotStandby parameters can also be changed with an ADMIN COMMAND.

-'''

-ADMIN COMMAND 'parameter section_name.parameter_name=value [temporary]';
+The command is: ADMIN COMMAND 'parameter section_name.parameter_name=value [temporary]';

-'''

-There is also a deprecated command ADMIN COMMAND "hotstandby parameter ..." that may be used to modify the HotStandby parameters.
+Note: There is also a deprecated command ADMIN COMMAND "hotstandby parameter ..." that may be used to modify the HotStandby parameters.
 Its syntax is the following:

-'''

 ADMIN COMMAND 'hotstandby parameter parameter_name value';

-'''